CrackedPolishedBlackstoneBricksMC/voldeloom/doc/volde.md

 ## Toolchain stuff

-If `autoConfigureToolchains` is `true`, Voldeloom will set Java toolchains on all run configs.
+If `autoConfigureToolchains` is `true`, Voldeloom will set Java toolchains on all run configs if your Gradle version supports them.
 It's overridable per-run config but the default Java version and vendor are settable with `setDefaultRunToolchainVersion` and `setDefaultRunToolchainVendor`.

 ## `offline` / `refreshDependencies`